Height and Harness Safety

 A one day introductory course designed to provide the knowledge, skills and resources to work safely at height, and use personal safety harness equipment under supervision.

 The Height and Harness Safety course is suitable for anyone working at heights.

 With the Height and Harness course you will:

-- Gain skills and knowledge to work safety at heights under supervision
+- Gain skills and knowledge to work safely at heights under supervision

 - Understand how to use harness systems safely

 - Earn 6 credits towards your Health and Safety in Construction Programme

 - Achieve NZQA Unit Standard 23229 – Use a Safety Harness for Personal Fall Prevention when Working at Height